Biden under fire for US intel leak of Israel's Iran attack plans

 The official, the report added, serves within the Office of the Assistant Secretary of Defense for Special Operations and holds a security clearance that provides access to highly sensitive information.

-But veteran Pentagon correspondent for Fox News Jennifer Griffin said on Tuesday that no suspects in any leak had been identified, calling the Sky News Arabia item "irresponsible reporting."
+Also veteran Pentagon correspondent for Fox News Jennifer Griffin said on Tuesday that no suspects in any leak had been identified, calling the Sky News Arabia item "irresponsible reporting."

 "This story is NOT TRUE," Griffin wrote on X. "I have spoken with the person the reporter alleges was behind the leak of Israeli preparations and she is at work at the Pentagon today, has her security clearance and has NOT been contacted by ... investigators".

 The documents, marked as top secret, began circulating online on Friday after being posted on Telegram by an account called "Middle East Spectator."
-Dated October 15 and 16, the intelligence were intended for viewing only by the US and its "Five Eyes" allies, which include Australia, Canada, New Zealand, and the United Kingdom.
+Dated October 15 and 16, the intelligence was intended for viewing only by the US and its "Five Eyes" allies, which include Australia, Canada, New Zealand, and the United Kingdom.

 White House National Security Communications Adviser John Kirby said on Monday that it remains unclear whether the documents were released due to a leak or a cyber breach.
 He emphasized that the government does not anticipate any further unauthorized disclosure of classified material.